actor-framework/actor-framework/manual/Introduction.rst

 extreme, an application written with the standard toolkit can run slower when adding more cores.

-The actor model has gained momentum over the last decade due to its high level of abstraction and its ability to scale dynamically from one core to many cores and from one node to many nodes.
+The actor model has gained momentum over the last decades due to its high level of abstraction and its ability to scale dynamically from one core to many cores and from one node to many nodes.
 However, the actor model has not yet been widely adopted in the native programming domain.
-With CAF, we contribute a library for actor programming in C++ as open-source software to ease native development of concurrent as well as distributed systems.
+With CAF, we contribute a framework for actor programming in C++ as open-source software to ease native development of concurrent as well as distributed systems.
 In this regard, CAF follows the C++ philosophy *building the highest abstraction possible without sacrificing performance*.